 Is HCA a religious organization?

 Honduras Child Alliance welcomes volunteers from a wide variety of backgrounds and is not a faith-based organization.
 We seek volunteers with open minds and open hearts and we believe that our diversity is our greatest strength!
-We welcome volunteers from all faiths, nationalities and walks of life to join together to help lift children out of poverty.
+At HCA, volunteers from all faiths, nationalities, and walks of life to join together to help children access opportunities to lift themselves out of poverty.

-No. Volunteers easily walk to any of our three class locations with the longest walk being about 15 minutes and the shortest being literally next door to the volunteer house.
-There are 3 wheeled taxis called tuk-tuks that will take you anywhere in El Porvenir for 10 Lempira (about 45 cents) but we tend to only use these if we’re out at night.
+Volunteers easily walk to any of our three class locations with the longest walk being about 15 minutes and the shortest being literally next door to the volunteer house.
+There are 3-wheeled taxis called tuk-tuks that will take you anywhere in El Porvenir for 15 Lempira (about 60 cents) but we tend to only use these if we’re out at night.
 If you’d like to go to La Ceiba to shop, the public bus stops right in front of one of our houses and costs 17 Lempira (about 70 cents) each way.
 A taxi to La Ceiba is about 100 Lempira ($4.60) for one person but less if you share.

 How much should I expect to pay for food?

-Most volunteers report that they are able to eat very comfortably for 600 HNL (about $27 USD) each week, with some people spending far less.
+Most volunteers report that they are able to eat very comfortably for 650 HNL (about $27 USD) each week, with some people spending far less.
 The local markets are called ‘pulperias’ and are well stocked with inexpensive, locally grown fruits and veggies.
 We have a mini-super two doors away from one of our volunteer houses that carries eggs, cheese, bread, rice and items like that.
 The close by city of La Ceiba has 6 supermarkets.
 These are somewhat more expensive than shopping in El Porvenir but have a greater selection of products.
-There are three beachfront restaurants in El Porvenir that offer delicious ‘plato economicos’ , a large plate of rice & beans, plantains, coleslaw and your choice of fish, chicken or meat for about 60 HNL – – – yes, that is less than $2.50 USD!
+There are three beachfront restaurants in El Porvenir that offer delicious ‘plato economicos’ , a large plate of rice & beans, plantains, coleslaw and your choice of fish, chicken or meat for about 65 HNL – – – yes, that is less than $2.50 USD!
+(Vegan and vegetarian plates are also available at the local restaurants.)

 Are there any other costs?

-Once accepted to the program, there is a one time “confirmation donation” of $160 USD.
-This donation is used toward materials, supplies and administration of the volunteer program.
-In addition, the program fee directly supports the Honduran community by paying the stipend and some of the education costs of two of our staff members, our housekeeper, the man who mows the lawn and people like that.
+Once accepted to the program, there is a one-time “confirmation donation” of $160 USD.
+This donation is used toward materials, supplies, and administration of the volunteer program.
+In addition, the program fee directly supports the Honduran community by paying the stipend and some of the education costs of one of our staff members, our housekeeper, the man who mows the lawn, the woman who cooks some of our Healthy Snacks, and more.
 Funds are also used to purchase needed supplies from the local markets.
-This donation and your housing are the only items paid to HCA.
+This donation and your housing fees are the only items paid to HCA.

 Okay, I filled out my application.
 What happens next?